Personal branding is the best way to reach more audiences and create a global persona.

 If Ash sometimes slips between PG-13 and rated R, Marie is firmly rated G.

 What you’re saying is important, yes.
 But how you’re saying it can be equally so.
 Make sure you choose a tone that is authentic to you and port

 Have you noticed a trend with the past few people mentioned?

 From my own website to Ramit, Ash, and then Marie?

-Go back and look at their websites real fast and tell me what you notice.
+Go back and look at their websites.
+What do you notice?

 The design is impeccable.

-They each have custom sites, beautiful photography, and even their own logos or ‘marks’ that are easily identifiable.
+They each have custom sites, beautiful photography, and even their logos are easily identifiable.

 Why the heavy investment in the look and feel of these sites?

 Because according to one academic study, 94% of the time someone’s first impression is based on design, and it only takes 50 milliseconds for that split-second decision to get made.